I will begin with one simple question – How does someone define the term friendship?

 In virtual friends, there is someone with the intention of hacking us or stalking us to gain something out.
 The second dangerous thing is more physical.

-If internet communication is getting very frequent we become socially isolated and mentally unavailable not only for making real-life friends but also it can affect your daily lifestyle outside the screens.
+If internet communication is getting very frequent we become socially isolated and mentally unavailable not only for making real-life friends but also can affect our daily lifestyle outside the screens.
 This is one of the many toxic effects of social media.

 Having these examples we can make a conclusion that in some certain way having online friends is dangerous and we need to be careful but on the other hand, we have the power to decide with who we will interact online.

 The Pros and Cons of having an online friend

 |Does not require time and effort.||Lack of intimate connection.|